HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="font-unit-usage.png",
   caption="Font unit usage.",
-  description="A bar chart showing px is used for font sizes on 65% of desktop and 66% of mobiles pages. em on 9% on both. rem on 4% of both, % on 4% of desktop and 5% of mobile, <number> on 2% of both, and finally pt on 15% on desktop and 14% on mobile." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=655410508&format=interactive", sheets_gid="806505055", sql_file="units_properties.sql"
+  description="A bar chart showing px is used for font sizes on 65% of desktop and 66% of mobiles pages. em on 9% on both. rem on 4% of both, % on 4% of desktop and 5% of mobile, <number> on 2% of both, and finally pt on 15% on desktop and 14% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=655410508&format=interactive", sheets_gid="806505055", sql_file="units_properties.sql"